 My fascination with cultures has been nurtured by my English and Bajan parents who were adamant that I should know both sides of my heritage.
 This lead to significant time spent in Barbados and the South of England visiting family who increasingly embodied the cultural idiosyncrasies that were to inform those worlds to me as a child, and cement my interest in cultures, art and nature as an adult.

-This fascination was to become focused through three threads: cultural duality, observation of the natural world and narrative, which today reflects my interest in cosmologies (ranging from indigenous cultures to concepts of the 'pluriverse' within cosmopolitical debate) and environmental sustainability (notably new ideas in conservation such as 'rewilding').
+This fascination was to become focused through three threads: cultural duality, observation of the natural world and narrative, which today reflects my interest in cosmologies (ranging from indigenous cultures to concepts of the 'pluriverse' and 'ecoaesthetics') and environmental sustainability (notably new ideas in conservation such as 'rewilding').

 My work ranges from handmade artist pop-up books to 2D visual artworks (painting and illustration), prints and home products for ethical fashion platform VIDA extending in future to include publications including a major new graphic novel work commencing in 2019.
 This practice includes new media and mixed media, building artwork digitally and by hand from layering my own film stills, photographs, cut-outs and illustrations with painting.
 The mixed media artworks, distinct from the purely new media work, can incorporate various materials from wood and plasticine to precious gems such as black pearls and mediums from acrylic ink to paint set between layers of resin.